<< Yesterday

 (Ed.
 Note: The game is played in front of the largest crowd to watch a baseball game in New York, including former President Ulysses Grant among the 15,000 spectators. -LP)

 1891 In front of 10,000 fans, Spider right-hander Cy Young beats the visiting Reds, 12-3, in the first game ever played in Cleveland's League Park.
-The National League club will call the Hough neighborhood ballpark home until 1899, when the club goes out of business, losing its best players due to the actions of their unscrupulous owner, which results in a disastrous 20-134 season.
+The National League club calls the Hough neighborhood ballpark home until 1899, when the club goes out of business, losing its best players due to the actions of their unscrupulous owner, which resulted in a disastrous 20-134 season.

 1901 Herm McFarland hits the first grand slam in American League history, contributing to the White Sox' 19-9 rout of the Tigers.
 Detroit commits an AL-record 12 errors, ten in the infield, in the South Side Park contest.